kinvolk/lokomotive/docs/how-to-guides/authentication-with-dex-gangway.md

 * Check the ExternalDNS component logs for the created DNS entries matching the contour component.

-* If the DNS entries are already created, ensure that `dex.test-cluster.lokomotive.org` and `gangway.test-cluster.lokomotive.org` matches the field `ingress_hosts` in contour configuration.
+* If the DNS entries are already created, ensure that `dex.YOUR.CLUSTER.DOMAIN.NAME` and `gangway.YOUR.CLUSTER.DOMAIN.NAME` matches the field `ingress_hosts` in contour configuration.

 * Verify the configuration in `auth.lokocfg`.